curv3d/curv/docs/Shape_Atlas.rst

 ``spline ???``
   TODO.

-  * draw an open spline curve, by sweeping a circle along the curv.
+  * draw an open spline curve, by sweeping a circle along the curve.
   * draw a closed spline curve by filling the area it encloses.

 ``text font string ???``